 (b) Off-Vehicle Charging Hybrid Electric Vehicles (OVC-HEVs) powered by electricity and any of the fuels mentioned in point (a).

 [(c) Pure Electric Vehicles (PEVs)]

+For Level 1B and Level 2 only:

+(d) Not Off-Vehicle Charging Fuel Cell Hybrid Vehicles (NOVC-FCHV), Off-Vehicle Charging Fuel Cell Hybrid Vehicles (OVC-FCHV) and mono-fuel gas vehicles.

 5.11.2.
-This paragraph is applicable to Level 1B only

-The manufacturer shall ensure that the following vehicles are equipped with a device for determining, storing and making available data on the quantity of fuel and/or electric energy used for the operation of the vehicle:

-(a) pure ICE and Not-Off-Vehicle Charging Hybrid Electric vehicles (NOVC-HEVs) powered exclusively by mineral diesel, biodiesel, petrol, ethanol or any combination of these fuels;

-(b) Off-Vehicle Charging Hybrid Electric Vehicles (OVC-HEVs) powered by electricity and any of the fuels mentioned in point (a);

-[(c) NOVC-FCHV, PEV, CNG, LNG.]

-5.11.3.
 The device for monitoring the consumption of fuel and/or electric energy shall comply with the requirements laid down in Appendix 5.

 6. Specifications and tests